OpenPrinting/openprinting.github.io/_posts/2021-01-15-OpenPrinting News - January 2021.md

 excerpt: PAPPL 1.0.1, PostScript Printer Application, GSoC 2021, LFMP projects ended, CUPS, cups-filters
 ---
 ## Google Summer of Code 2021
 The time window for the mentoring organizations to [apply](https://summerofcode.withgoogle.com/) will be Jan 29 - Feb 19, 2021.
 See also the [complete timeline](https://developers.google.com/open-source/gsoc/timeline).
-We will again apply for the Linux Foundation as mentoring organization, as in the previpus years, OpenPrinting being one of the sub groups.
+We will again apply for the Linux Foundation as mentoring organization, as in the previous years, OpenPrinting being one of the sub groups.

 We are still looking for project ideas to get a good number lined up before applying.